yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 == Installing pptpd ==

-Install the necessary packages.
-To allow clients to use encryption get the corresponding ''kmod-mppe'' and ''kmod-crypto'' packages as well as the ''pptpd'' package.
+Install the ''pptpd'' package.
+This will also install ''kmod-mppe'' and ''kmod-crypto'' packages if they are not present.
 {{{
-ipkg install kmod-mppe kmod-crypto pptpd
+ipkg install pptpd
 }}}

 == Configuring pptpd ==